Guidance

 • by the ISA manager to cover penalty charges — for example, when the investor makes a withdrawal which breaks the terms and conditions of a fixed term product

-Where a flexible ISA is transferred the old manager must provide the new manager with the ‘net’ subscriptions in the current year and the date of the first subscription counting towards the subscription limit.
-That is, the total subscriptions in the year (disregarding any additional permitted subscriptions, defaulted subscriptions, and Help to Buy ISA reinstatement subscriptions), less any amounts withdrawn.
-Subject to any subscriptions made to other ISAs in the year, the full balance of the annual subscription limit will be available with the new manager.
+Where a flexible ISA is transferred, the old manager must provide the new manager with the ‘net’ subscriptions in the current year and the date of the first subscription counting towards the subscription limit, less any amount withdrawn.

 Where the ‘net’ subscription is £nil or a minus figure because the investor has withdrawn all the current year subscriptions, the old manager should report £nil current year subscriptions to the new manager and the date of the first subscription counting towards the subscription limit.

-Where a flexible ISA is transferred and the ‘net’ subscription is £nil or a minus figure because there have been no subscriptions other than additional permitted subscriptions, defaulted subscriptions, Help to Buy ISA reinstatement subscriptions, and flexible ISA replacement subscriptions (where the investor has withdrawn previous year funds), the old manager should enter X (current year subscriptions not being transferred) in the Type of ISA field on the Transfer History Form.
-Where the Type of ISA field is reported as X, no entries are required for current year subscriptions or date of the first subscription.
+Where a flexible ISA is transferred and the ‘net’ subscription is £nil or a minus figure because there have been no subscriptions other than additional permitted subscriptions, defaulted subscriptions, Help to Buy ISA reinstatement subscriptions, and flexible ISA replacement subscriptions (where the investor has withdrawn previous year funds), the old manager should enter X (current year subscriptions not being transferred) in the Type of ISA field on the transfer history form.
+Where the Type of ISA field is reported as X, no entries are needed for current year subscriptions or date of the first subscription.

 Where a flexible ISA is transferred with ‘net’ current year subscriptions of £nil the ability to replace any current year income withdrawn prior to the transfer will be lost.

-For flexible ISAs, the ‘net’ subscriptions — that is, the total subscriptions in the year (disregarding any additional permitted subscriptions, defaulted subscriptions and Help to Buy ISA reinstatement subscriptions), less any amounts withdrawn should be reported on the annual returns of information.
+For flexible ISAs, the ‘net’ subscriptions should be reported on the annual returns of information.

 Where the net subscriptions in the reporting year are a negative figure, for example because the investor has withdrawn previous year funds, the manager should report £nil current year subscriptions.